skendaj/compass_extension/USER_FLOW.md

 # User Flow Documentation

 ## Overview
-This document details all user flows for the Navify Chrome extension.
+This document details all user flows for the TeamSystem Navify Chrome extension.

 ---